Leslie Dewart: Commentary

 While Dewart was not a theologian, his philosophy lays a new foundation for contemporary Catholic theology that does not rely on the traditional epistemological foundation of Hellenic philosophy.
 His philosophical insights are a conscious, reflective “transposition to another key” of the experience of the Christian faith as his PhD shows.

 Who was Karl Pearson?
 Karl Pearson (1857 – 1936) was a British statistician and interpreter of the philosophy and social role of science.
 He was brought up in the Church of England but although as an adult adhered to the “freethought” movement yet he always identified with his Quaker ancestry.
 In 1875 Pearson won a scholarship to enter the University of Cambridge.
 During his college years he lost his religious faith and subsequently studied German philosophy and literature.
 In the Abstract to his thesis Dewart wrote: “Since his undergraduate days Pearson was keenly interested in religion, and he seems to have been especially affected by the opposition of science and religion current in the thought of his time.
 Pearson held that science had effectively shown that revealed religion could not rightly claim to possess truth.
 But he also held that man has certain religious needs which science as such can neither deny nor satisfy.
 Hence, his problem was to find a "creed of life," a set of basic truths and moral axioms which would harmonize religious feeling and reason.”

-Dewart shows that Pearson initially believed that knowledge is identical to virtue and religion, but came to believed that science is the only reliable knowledge base for religious and moral thought.
+Dewart shows that Pearson initially believed that knowledge is identical to virtue and religion, but came to believe that science is the only reliable knowledge base for religious and moral thought.
 That is, deliverance from sin and the salvation for mankind lie in scientific knowledge.
 Pearson sought to show that science must somehow transcend the dichotomy of matter and mind; subject and object through the identification of phenomena (that is, being) and reality.
 In his attempt he sought a “creed of life” for personal guidance and peace of mind, according to Dewart.
 Therefore, from a philosophical perspective in his thesis, Dewart details the development of Pearson's quest for a “creed of life” in the context of Pearson's time.
 This, Dewart advised, will help one understand the man, before his name disappears from philosophical memory, given that he was not a professional theologian.